siravarice/habitat_architecture_training/what_is_chef.md

 * Redoing an implementation because the requirements have changed since the last implementation.
 * Reverting to a previous version of the component if you have replaced with a new but flawed version.
 * Replacing the wrong component because you couldn’t accurately determine which component was supposed to be replaced.

+There are broadly two ways to manage your configurations namely Push and Pull configurations.

+* **Pull Configuration:**  In this type of Configuration Management, the nodes poll a centralized server periodically for updates.
+These nodes are dynamically configured so basically they are pulling configurations from the centralized server.
+Pull configuration is used by tools like Chef, Puppet etc.
+* **Push Configuration:** In this type of Configuration Management, the centralized Server pushes the configurations to the nodes.
+Unlike Pull Configuration, there are certain commands that have to be executed in the centralized server in order to configure the nodes.
+Push Configuration is used by tools like Ansible.